Single-shot and measurement-based quantum error correction via fault complexes

-\prlsection{Introduction} Certain scalable platforms for fault-tolerant quantum computers, namely photonics~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021, bartolucci_fusion-based_2023, walshe_linear-optical_2024}, are particularly well-suited to the model of measurement-based quantum computation (MBQC)~\cite{briegel_measurement-based_2009}.
+\prlsection{Introduction} Photonic platforms for quantum computing~\cite{bourassa_blueprint_2021, tzitrin_fault-tolerant_2021, bartolucci_fusion-based_2023, alexander2025manufacturable, walshe_linear-optical_2025, aghaee_rad_scaling_2025} are well-suited to measurement-based quantum computing (MBQC)~\cite{briegel_measurement-based_2009}.
 In this paradigm, in contrast to circuit-based quantum computation (CBQC), the central object is not a quantum error-correcting (QEC) code but a fault-tolerant graph state (FTGS).
-Various methods for constructing an FTGS exist~\cite{raussendorf_fault-tolerant_2007,nickerson_measurement_2018,newman_generating_2020}, with the concept of foliation~\cite{bolt_foliated_2016, brown_universal_2020} offering a prescription for any Calderbank-Shor-Steane (CSS) code~\cite{steane_error_1996, calderbank_good_1996}.
-Here, we introduce the \emph{fault complex}, a representation of faults in a dynamic QEC protocol rather than a static QEC code.
+Various methods for constructing FTGS exist~\cite{raussendorf_fault-tolerant_2007,nickerson_measurement_2018,newman_generating_2020}, with the concept of foliation~\cite{bolt_foliated_2016, brown_universal_2020} offering a prescription for any Calderbank-Shor-Steane (CSS) code~\cite{steane_error_1996, calderbank_good_1996}.
+Here, we introduce the \emph{fault complex}, a representation of faults in a dynamic QEC protocol (rather than a static QEC code) formulated in the language of homology and chain complexes~\cite{bombin_homological_2007, breuckmann_quantum_2021,hastings_weight_2017, evra_decodable_2022}.
 We focus on fault complexes obtained via foliation, which we recast in the language of homology as a tensor product~\cite{tillich_quantum_2014,zeng_higher-dimensional_2019} between a CSS code and a repetition code.
-This mathematical machinery allows us to exactly compute the properties of the QEC protocol, such as the fault distance, starting from any input CSS code.
-Our formalism is based on the representation of CSS codes as chain complexes~\cite{bombin_homological_2007, breuckmann_quantum_2021} and is related to distance balancing~\cite{hastings_weight_2017, evra_decodable_2022}.
-Fault complexes also have an interpretation as repeated rounds of error correction over time in CBQC, allowing us to apply insights from our formalism to that domain.
+This formalism allows us to easily calculate properties like the fault distance, and also applies to CBQC where it represents repeated rounds of error correction.
 Analysis of the fault complex enables us to understand the decoding of single-shot codes in MBQC and achieve improved error thresholds for three-dimensional (3D) and 4D toric codes~\cite{dennis_topological_2002, vasmer_three-dimensional_2019, quintavalle_single-shot_2021, higgott_improved_2023}.
 Through the explicit calculation of the homology groups of the fault complex, we generalize the notion of stability experiments~\cite{gidney_stability_2022}, which in turn allows us to conclude that single-shot lattice surgery is possible in higher-dimensional topological codes.
+The fault complex provides a formal language for fault-tolerant protocols, similar to how homological descriptions serve CSS codes, laying the groundwork for future advances in fault-tolerant quantum computation.

 \prlsection{Background and Notation} An $[n, k, d]$ binary linear code $C$ forms a $k$-dimensional subspace within the $n$-dimensional vector space over $\mathbb{F}_2$.
 Such a code can be defined by a parity-check matrix (PCM) $H$, where the codewords are the elements of $\ker H$.
 The distance $d$ is the minimum Hamming weight of any nonzero codeword.
 We use $e_i$ to denote the $i^\text{th}$ unit vector and $[M]_j$ to denote the $j^\text{th}$ row of a matrix $M$.
 We write $\vec 0$ and $\vec 1$ for the all-zero and all-one vectors, respectively.